ridi/cms-ui/README.md

 ```bash
 make build
 ```
-The output file will be generated in `lib` directory.
+The output file will be generated in `dist` directory.